-State of Oregon Diversity & Inclusion Conference
+State of Oregon Diversity, Equity & Inclusion Conference and Other Trainings

-- The State of Oregon Diversity & Inclusion Conference is a statewide initiative put on by multiple agencies, boards, and commissions.
+The State of Oregon Diversity, Equity & Inclusion Conference is a statewide initiative put on by multiple agencies, boards, and commissions.
 Hosted in September each year, DCS sends approximately 50 staff to the conference.
-In addition, DCS partners with the other DOJ divisions to staff a booth to share information about DOJ's various programs. - DCS works with the nine federally-recognized American Indian Tribes in Oregon to enhance child support services for tribal families. - The Division has a statewide Tribal Liaison and 11 local area Tribal Liaisons.
-Tribal Liaisons with DCS work with each Oregon Tribe to help: - · Provide technical assistance and training to both Child Support Program and tribal staff - Promote Tribal TANF and Tribal IV-D (child support) programs - Assist in the development of tribal-specific child support policies and procedures
+In addition, DCS partners with the other Department of Justice divisions to staff a booth to share information about DOJ's various programs.
+With the 2020 conference being held virtually and at no cost, DCS was able to increase attendance and encourage attendance by staff who may not have been able to travel in the past.